 Faculty of Applied Health Sciences

-Are you a Community Health Science Major considering the Thesis Course (CHSC 4F90)?
+Are you a Health Science Major considering the Thesis Course (HLSC 4F90)?

 Admission to the thesis course is not guaranteed.
-This course is normally available only to fourth year CHSC students with a major average of 80% or higher.
+This course is normally available only to fourth year HLSC students with a major average of 80% or higher.

 - The process of finding a thesis supervisor is normally completed in the winter term of Year Three.
-Brock faculty other than CHSC members can act as supervisors if agreeable.
+Brock faculty other than HLSC members can act as supervisors if agreeable.

-- The registration form, which is available from the CHSC Academic Advisor, must be completed and signed by both student and thesis supervisor before the Department Chair can provide authorization.
+- The registration form, which is available from the HLSC Academic Advisor, must be completed and signed by both student and thesis supervisor before the Department Chair can provide authorization.

 Once authorized, an over-ride will be provided and course registration will be possible.